use-cases

 QR Code for School Newsletter: Link Parents to Portal in 2026

 If you're managing a school newsletter, you know how hard it can be to get parents to actually visit the parent portal.
 Emails get buried, links are ignored, and important updates go unseen.
 A QR code printed right on your newsletter solves this by turning a physical piece of paper into a direct gateway.
 Parents can scan it with their phone and land exactly where they need to go, instantly.
 This guide will show you exactly how to set this up for your school in 2026, with practical advice on sizing, design, and choosing the right type of QR code.
+For a reliable solution, consider using a high-resolution QR code generator to ensure print quality.

 Why a QR Code Works Better Than a Text Link